swathy-Muthukrishnan/Positional_strategies_ParityGames/README.md

 # Train Models

   Train the model by executing the train function in the GAT_edge_classification.py script with the right configurations and root folder locations.
+  Note: <br>
-  Note : If the data set folder strtcutre is different, then pass the correct argements. <br>
+  (1) If the data set folder strtcutre is different, then pass the correct argements. <br>
-         If there are not enough prediction rsults from the node classifier model (stage 1), then use the pre_process_train_dataset function from the pre_process_train_dataset.py script to generate more training data.
+  (2) If there are not enough prediction rsults from the node classifier model (stage 1), then use the pre_process_train_dataset function from the pre_process_train_dataset.py script to generate more training data.

 # Predict Results
   Predict the results by executing the predict function in the GAT_edge_classification.py script with the right configurations and root folder locations.
+  Note: <br>
-  Note : If the data set folder strtcutre is different, then pass the correct argements
+  (1) If the data set folder strtcutre is different, then pass the correct argements

 # Evaluate

   Evaluate the results by executing the predict function in the GAT_edge_classification.py script with the right configurations and root folder locations.
+  Note: <br>
-  Note : If the data set folder strtcutre is different, then pass the correct argements
+  (1) If the data set folder strtcutre is different, then pass the correct argements